 This means that taking on pretty much any renovation project is going to require a permit.
 Even if you feel like the renovation you’re planning is on the small or simple side of things, chances are you should still look into permit requirements.
 There’s a long list of jobs which will definitely need a permit, no matter what, and they are as follows:

-- Adding an addition to an existing building
+- Adding an extension to an existing building;

 We’d recommend walking into your local municipal office or checking with your city planner to make sure your project requires a permit.
 In a nutshell, if you plan to do jobs that won’t really require structural changes, such as finishing a basement, installing additional insulation or roof vents, it’s likely you will not need a permit.

 What’s the cost of a building permit in Toronto?

 Building permit fees in Toronto are calculated by a specific formula and will come down to the perimeters of your project.
 The formula for calculating a permit cost is as follows:

 Permit fee = SI x A